ska-sa/katsdptelstate/README.rst

 .. _MessagePack: http://www.msgpack.org/

-Databases can be accessed via one of two backends: a Redis client backend that allows shared access to an actual Redis server over the network (or simulated servers) and a simplified in-memory backend for stand-alone access.
-Both backends support loading a Redis snapshot in the form of an RDB dump file.
+Databases can be accessed via one of two backends: a Redis client backend that allows shared access to an actual Redis server over the network (or a simulated server via fakeredis) and a simplified in-memory backend for stand-alone access.
+Both backends support loading and saving a Redis snapshot in the form of an RDB dump file.

 It is possible to have multiple *views* on the same database (one per telstate instance).
 A view is defined as a list of *prefixes* acting as namespaces that